 Ingredients

-- 4 ounces smoked cheddar cheese grated
+- 4 ounces smoked cheddar cheese shredded (see note)

 Instructions

-- Heat oven to 400°F. Lay bacon in a single layer on a wire rack over a rimmed baking sheet.
+- Heat oven to 400°F. Lay 10 slices bacon in a single layer on a wire rack over a rimmed baking sheet.
 Cook in oven until bacon is just beginning to shrink but still very pliable, about 5 minutes.
 Cool on wire rack and cut in half lengthwise (so that each slice gives you two long, narrow strips of bacon).
 Set aside.

 - Using a small spoon, fill each jalapeno half with the cheese mixture.
 You will use anywhere from 1 teaspoon to 1 Tablespoon of cheese for each half depending on how large your peppers are.
 Wrap each stuffed jalapeno pepper half with a half strip of bacon, tucking the ends under so they don't unravel (or use a toothpick to hold bacon in place).